 The game will be shown live on BBC One and also streamed on BBC iPlayer and the BBC Sport website.

 Going on holiday during the tournament?
-Sign up to ExpressVPN or another VPN service and you’ll be able to use the services you already subscribe to.
-Just make sure you have a valid U.K. TV licence.
+Sign up for ExpressVPN or another VPN service and you’ll be able to use the services you already subscribe to.
+Just make sure you have a valid U.K. TV license.